NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 and the center of the asteroid.
 While not as accurate as true elevation data, this may be acceptable for bodies that have a circular shape.

+### Tracks tab

+Unlike the lidar tab (or NLR tab for Eros) described above which allows one to load mission specific lidar data, this tab allows one to load custom tracks.
+It has a similar set of controls to the lidar data but instead of search controls it contains a "Load Tracks..." button for loading one or more tracks.
+In addition, to the right of this button is a control allowing one to choose between text or binary tracks.
+If text, file may contain 3 or more space-delimited columns.
+Depending on the number of columns, the file is interpreted the following way:

+-   3 columns: X, Y, and Z target position.
+Time and spacecraft position set to zero.
+-   4 columns: time, X, Y, and Z target position.
+Spacecraft position set to zero.
+-   5 columns: time, X, Y, and Z target position.
+Spacecraft position set to zero.
+5th column ignored.
+-   6 columns: X, Y, Z target position, X, Y, Z spacecraft position.
+Time set to zero.
+-   7 or more columns: time, X, Y, and Z target position, X, Y, Z spacecraft position.
+Additional columns ignored.

+Note that time is expressed as a UTC string such as 2000-04-06T13:19:12.153.

+If binary, each record must consist of 7 double precision values:

+1. ET
+2. X target
+3. Y target
+4. Z target
+5. X spacecraft position
+6. Y spacecraft position
+7. Z spacecraft position

 ### Mapmaker tab (Eros only)

 The Mapmaker tab provides an interface for running Bob Gaskell's